krheng14/How-Attention-Improves-a-CNN-s-Performance/README.md

 It seems that the learning area is much smaller.
 ![image](https://github.com/krheng14/Image-Classification-with-Attention/assets/137394373/5ec37b01-5225-40be-b169-54cf1cb10dcd)

+## [Comparison with GradCam](#compare) <a name="compare"></a>

+Grad-cam is another method of deriving which part of the image is most relevant for making predictions.
+It passes an image through a layer in the model to get the activations of that layer and calculates the gradients of the output with respect to the activations of that layer.
+Grad-cam map is computed from combining the activations and gradients to get a weighted map that represents importance of different regions of image.
+However, it is a post-hoc method that evaluates the model after it is trained; it is unable to change the way the model learns, or change what the model learns.
+This is unlike attention, where we are jointly learning these attentional weights with the rest of the parameters in CNN, and these attentional weights will in turn helps the CNN model to predict better.

 ## [Conclusion](#home) <a name="conclude"></a>
 We have explored the theoretical aspects of attention mechanisms, discussing different types of attention, and how attention mechanisms can be integrated into the VGG16_bn model architecture.
 Additionally, we visualized the impact of attention on model interpretability and visualized the attended regions to gain insights into the decision-making process.
 Through experiments on cats and dogs dataset, we have demonstrated the effectiveness of the attention-enhanced VGG16_bn model compared to the baseline model.